kakj-go/go-inject/README.md

 cd main method file directory, change `go build .` to `go build -a -toolexec="toolexec-inject -path ../"`

-path is the location of the project directory relative to the current directory
+> path is the location of the project directory relative to the build work directory

 ### generate-inject core